pjensfelt/wasp_as_cf_yawswing/README.md

 </pre>

 #### Virtual machine
+* Download and install VirtualBox (https://www.virtualbox.org/wiki/Download_Old_Builds_6_1).
+We used 6.1.40 when testing this
+* Install also the Extension pack when you installed VirtualBox (https://download.virtualbox.org/virtualbox/6.1.40/Oracle_VM_VirtualBox_Extension_Pack-6.1.40.vbox-extpack)
+* You find the virtual machine image built by BitCraze here (https://github.com/bitcraze/bitcraze-vm/releases/)
+* You find instruction from BitCraze here (https://github.com/bitcraze/bitcraze-vm).
+Note that ** The CrazyRadio must be seen by the virtual machien which you ensure by selecting it under Devices/USB ** The password is crazyflie (login name bitcraze)
+** If your virtual machien freezes when you resize the window it helped me to increase the Graphics memory to 128MB in Settings (power down VM first)

 ## Geting the skeleton code
 Go to the directory we created for the code and download the skeleton